devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-09-29/assignments.md

 - usual compiler options ?
   - `-Wall -Wextra`
   - `-std=c99`

+- not so usual but handy
+  - sanitizers

 - always check return values and react appropriately
   - `malloc()` (and anything the uses it under the hood) can fail